top of page

 As a result, whenever interest rates increase, the discount rate applied to the long-term solar rental income must also increase.
 In other words, buyers cannot pay as much for solar rent assets when interest rates go up.
 The result is a changing market driven by the cost of capital.

-Another technology solution that LandGate offers buyers is called PowerCRM.
-Power CRM is a parcel search software that allows buyers to locate parcels under potential or producing solar farms.
-Once the search is performed, the user can export ownership information including mailing address, phone numbers or email address.
+LandGate users also have the ability to find solar farms across the nation.
+Once a search is performed, the user can export ownership information including mailing address, phone numbers or email address.
 The buyer can then reach out to thousands of solar rent owners through their own internal marketing campaigns.
 These two approaches allow for buyers to contact ready-sellers, or choose to directly market to targeted solar rent owners.